 Can you tell us about any previous projects you’ve done that had those stringent requirements?

-Yes, we’re doing more a lot more triple-pane krypton.
+Yes, we’re seeing a rise in homeowners installing triple-paned windows with krypton.
 The heavier the gas, the more energy-efficient it’s going to be.
 Krypton’s about 180 percent heavier than air, so it’s about 140 percent heavier than argon, which is the number one gas.
 It’s not readily available, though—most of the krypton we get is mined in Poland and then exported here before we put it in the windows.
 We’re seeing a rise—especially as energy prices around the country increase—in these really heavy gases.
 Xenon is out there, which is even heavier than krypton, but you’re talking about a whole other price point with that.
 Our market is dictated by energy pricing.
 So as the price-per-kilowatt goes up, the technology of what we do in the window industry goes up.
 We can make a window more energy-efficient than a wall, but there’s no reason to pay $5,000 for a window right now.

 As energy prices increase, our technology prices will decrease, so we’ll finally meet somewhere in the middle.
 But right now, we’re making windows more energy-efficient than we’ve ever made them before and offering them for Austin home window installers.

 What about glass options?